Advocacy Tool Kit

 You can find out your newspapers' policies by calling them, or by using the internet to log on to their website.
 In some cases, you can send your letter via e-mail.
-Click here to get a list of Ohio newspapers .
+Here's a list of Ohio newspapers .

 Ohio has a 30-day voter registration requirement.
 Mailed registration forms must be postmarked not later than the 30th day before the first election in which you want to vote.
 To qualify to register to vote, you must be a US citizen, 18 years old or older on Election Day, and a resident of Ohio for 30 days.
 Ohio law allows anyone to vote by absentee ballot -- without having a specific reason.

-- Is this your first time voting in the State of Ohio?
-Click here to fill out your registration form online.
+- Is this your first time voting in Ohio?
+Fill out your registration form online.
 Don't forget to have a stamp and envelope handy!

 - Have you moved since the last time you voted?
-You can update your address online by clicking here.
+Update your Ohio voting address.

-- Don't want to risk not making it to the polls on November 6th?
-Vote in the comfort of your own living room by filling out an application for an absentee ballot by clicking here.
-You'll also need a stamp and envelope handy to send in the application.
+- Don't want to risk not making it to the polls on Election Day?
+Vote in the comfort of your own home by filling out an application for an absentee ballot.
+You'll also need a stamp and envelope to mail it.

 Visit the Secretary of State website for more information.